suhailkakar/blog.suhailkakar.com/ckuji61u7011bebs1f6aq1bgv.md

-## An Ultimate Guide to Docker - From What is Docker to Dockerizing a Node.js Application
+## A Complete Beginner's Guide to Docker

 Docker is an open-source platform that allows us to create, deploy, and manage containerized applications.
 In this article, we will look at